kamaliki/chrome-ai/README.md

 1. Open the app in Chrome
 2. Click the install icon in the address bar
 3. Follow the installation prompts
-4. Use FocusFlow as a standalone app
+4. Use CBC Tutor as a standalone app

 ## 🎯 Usage Guide

-### Focus Journal
+### Getting Started
+- Create a secure local account on first use
+- All data is encrypted and stored locally
+- Export/import notes to sync across devices

+### Smart Note Editor
 - Create and edit notes with autosave
+- Upload images to extract text with OCR
-- Select text and use AI to rewrite or translate
+- Select text to rewrite, clean, or translate
-- All notes are stored locally in IndexedDB
+- Auto-detect language with confidence levels
+- View AI activity history for each note

 ### AI Summarizer
 - Click on any note to generate AI summaries
-- Get key insights and suggested next actions
+- Get markdown-formatted insights and action items
-- Summarize all daily notes at once

-### Focus Timer
-- Use the Pomodoro technique (25-minute sessions)
-- Get AI-generated motivational messages after sessions
+- Take comprehension quizzes based on your notes
-- Track daily progress and focus time
+- Track quiz performance over time

-### Daily Prompts
-- Generate focus questions, motivational messages, or reflection prompts
-- Save favorite prompts for later reference
-- Switch between different prompt types

 ### Translator
 - Translate text between 10+ languages
-- Auto-detect source language
+- Auto-detect source language with confidence
+- Real-time language detection as you type
 - Copy translations with one click

 ## 🏗️ Architecture